 Naturally occurring ingredients such as insects, algae, leaves and more can be converted via 3D printing into consumable goods.
 The potential to both create and customise food to meet individual dietary needs has never been greater.
 3D printed produce enables us to begin reinventing the way we prepare, cook and experience food in so many ways.
 From food texture, shape, taste and vision, this technology offers new opportunities to change the way we eat.

 Reliability is one aspect of 3D printing that is almost always guaranteed with every print being as precise as the previous one.
 When it comes to food production, it is particularly important as the exact measurements of the product – to the last milligram – can be achieved every time.
 The only issue that may occur is in the consistency and achieving the correct structure every time, but that depends on the ingredients used.

 As with any product, cost is everything.
 When it comes to food-specific 3D printers, there is a high price to pay.
 Over the years, models have become more affordable to the general public and it is likely food-specific printers will follow suit.

-Without a doubt, 3D printing food and drink offers a range of new possibilities such as intricate designs, mass manufacturing, automated cooking and personalised meals.
+Without a doubt, 3D printing food and drink offers a range of new possibilities.
+Such as intricate designs, mass manufacturing, automated cooking and personalised meals.
 However, like most 3D printing technology, it still has a distance to travel before its true potential can be realised.